SJarno/basicauth/README.md

 Currently just with Basic auth, and with one pre-defined user

 ## Next steps
-Use in memory user, next repo!
+Use in memory user, next repo ->